bradgarropy/bradgarropy.com/content/posts/gatsby-vs-nextjs-markdown-blog/index.md

 ## 🔻 markdown support

 Markdown parsing and transformation is key when creating a blog.
-I was used to relying on Gatsby's [plugin ecosystem][gatsby-plugins] to handle all that for me, but with Next.js I was on my own.
+I usually rely on Gatsby's [plugin ecosystem][gatsby-plugins] to handle all that for me, but with Next.js I was on my own.
 I had to become an expert at [remark][remark] and its plugins in order to get the transformations I wanted.
 I even had to [fix a bug][bug] in one of the libraries!

 -   GitHub Flavored Markdown
 -   Linked headings